Kentucky Route 1402

 Kentucky Route 1402 is a state highway that runs through a portion of eastern Warren County in south-central Kentucky.
 The road is known locally as Porter Pike.

 Route description

 The route begins in Bowling Green at a junction with multiple cojoined routes, known locally as Louisville Road.
 KY 1402 then proceeds east through an area dotted by small businesses and new residential development for 1.2 mi before crossing under I-65 by way of an underpass.

 Past this point, KY 1402 runs through an area lined largely by large rural estates and ranches.
-It continues east for another 4.6 mi before coming to a junction with KY 1297 in the Gott community.
+It continues east for another 4.6 mi before coming to a junction with KY 1297 in the Gotts community.

 The route then continues to the east for another 6.2 mi before reaching its eastern terminus at a junction with KY 101 near the Allen County line.